-Pursuant to Federal law, the College has a legal responsibility for documenting and providing statistics about certain offenses to the United States Department of Education.
+Pursuant to Federal law, Clarkson College has a legal responsibility for documenting and providing statistics about certain offenses to the United States Department of Education.
 No personal identifying information will be included in these reports.
-Federal law also requires the College to issue timely warnings to the College community about certain crimes that have been reported and may continue to pose a serious or continuing threat to Students and Employees.
-The College withholds the names and other personally identifying information of Complainants when issuing timely warnings to the College community.
+Federal law also requires Clarkson College to issue timely warnings to the Clarkson College community about certain crimes that have been reported and may continue to pose a serious or continuing threat to Students and Employees.
+Clarkson College withholds the names and other personally identifying information of Complainants when issuing timely warnings to Clarkson College community.